Champii/Nodulator/README.md

 - Persistant sessions in Console
 - Watch a specific field
 - Relations not only based on id but on every property types
-- Schema 'strict' mode that disallow any other properties
-- Schema 'cool' mode that only performs validation check
 - Internal property that isnt sent to the client by default
-- Schema and SchemaProperty classes (with .Internal() or .Default() or ...) to clarify the code
 - Decentralize modules config
 - 'Unique' field
-- Cache
 - Better query on Resource (gt, gte, lt, lte, not, range, ...)
 - 0bject OwnRoute that perform from logged user (/api/1/player or /api/1/tasks for exemple)
 - Scaling (cluster, distributed bus)